thomasmueller/bau-lang/README.md

 Function pointers are variables that point to a function.
 They allow to call a function indirectly, which is useful for callbacks.
+The syntax for function pointers matches the function declaration, where the name of the function is replaced with `fun` and the parameter names are removed.
 Example:

     fun log(x int)
         println('value is ' x)